Canwest: Restructuring, creditor protection, bankruptcy, and liquidation

 On October 6, the company voluntarily filed for creditor protection under the Companies' Creditors Arrangement Act (CCAA), due to billion mounting debt across radio, television broadcasting and publishing assets in several countries.
-At the same time it announced it had agreed to a recapitalization transaction with some of its lenders, which will likely require the approval of the Canadian Radio-television and Telecommunications Commission (CRTC).
-When completed, bondholders - led by hedge funds West Face Capital, GoldenTree Asset Management, and Beach Point Capital Management - will own a majority of shares, leaving existing shareholders, including the Asper family, with a total of 2.3% of the "new" Canwest.
-However, the Aspers are expected to invest a further C$15 million in the restructured entity.
+At the same time, it announced it had agreed to a recapitalization transaction with some of its lenders, which would likely have required the approval of the Canadian Radio-television and Telecommunications Commission (CRTC).
+When completed, bondholders - led by hedge funds West Face Capital, GoldenTree Asset Management, and Beach Point Capital Management - would own a majority of shares, leaving existing shareholders, including the Asper family, with a total of 2.3% of the "new" Canwest.
+However, the Aspers were expected to invest a further C$15 million in the restructured entity.

-In January 2010, CanWest's bonds commanded about 70 cents on the dollar.
-CanWest's bonds at one point traded for as little as 15 cents on the dollar.
-Several sources say that as CanWest notes increased fivefold in price, distressed-debt funds took profits on part of their position, with Angelo Gordon among the buyers.
+In January 2010, Canwest's bonds commanded about 70 cents on the dollar.
+Canwest's bonds at one point traded for as little as 15 cents on the dollar.
+Several sources say that as Canwest notes increased fivefold in price, distressed debt funds took profits on part of their position, with Angelo Gordon among the buyers.

 On February 3, 2010, it was reported that a group led by Golden Tree Asset Management LP complained that "it was unfairly frozen out of the auction of Canwest Limited Partnership."

 As part of the transaction, Canwest and some of its subsidiaries, including Canwest Media Inc., The National Post Company, and Canwest Television LP (the licensee of Global, MovieTime, DejaView, and Fox Sports World Canada) filed for creditor protection under the Companies' Creditors Arrangement Act (CCAA).
-Canwest Limited Partnership, a subsidiary that owns the company's other newspaper assets and online properties, is negotiating separately with creditors and is expected to file for creditor protection at a later date.
-Specialty channels operated in partnership with other companies (such as TVtropolis, Mystery TV, MenTV, and the former Alliance Atlantis properties) are also not included in the present filing.
+Canwest Limited Partnership, a subsidiary that owned the company's other newspaper assets and online properties, negotiated separately with creditors and was expected to file for creditor protection at a later date.
+Specialty channels operated in partnership with other companies (such as TVtropolis, Mystery TV, MenTV, and the former Alliance Atlantis properties) were also not included in the October 6 filing.
 Canwest shares were also suspended from trading on the TSX.

 Canwest said that it was not being liquidated at this point, and the company insisted that the proceedings would make Canwest "a stronger industry competitor with a renewed financial outlook."
-Nevertheless, some analysts expected that the conglomerate would sell assets or be broken up entirely as the restructuring process continues, noting that the publishing division has a separate set of lenders.
+Nevertheless, some analysts expected that the conglomerate would sell assets or be broken up entirely as the restructuring process continued, noting that the publishing division has a separate set of lenders.
 As it turned out, the company would indeed be broken up.